medical-images-process/CNN-Transformer/README.md

 # CNN-Transformer
-This is the implementation of "Hybrid CNN-Transformer Model for Medical Image Segmentation with Pyramid Convolution and Multi-Layer Perceptron", which has been submitted to BSPC.
+This is the implementation of my new paper "Hybrid CNN-Transformer Model for Medical Image Segmentation with Pyramid Convolution and Multi-Layer Perceptron", which has been submitted to BSPC.
 Current Status is Under Review.